tjav/upskillingquests/Infrastructure/Networking/infra-networking-3.md

 ## Description

-[TO BE COMPLETED]

-Contoso is very happy with there first Virtual Network and wants to get value out of it, by deploying a Virtual Machine that they can access remotely.
-They have the requirement that Virtual Machine may not have a direct Public IP Address assigned, but still it needs to be possible to RDP remotely into the VM.
+Contoso is very happy with there Hub-spoke architecture.
+They would like to improve there security posture and remove any Public IP's assigned to Virtual Machines and still be able to access them remotely.

 ## Outcome

-  - Programmatically deploy a Virtual Machine into a Virtual Network.
+[ to be completed ]
-  - Deploy the prerequisites for Azure Bastion into the same or a separate Virtual Network.
-Note that a seperate Virtual Network requires a connect (Virtual Network Peering) with the destinated VM.
+  - Deploy the prerequisites for Azure Bastion into the Hub Virtual Network.
   - Take security into account.
 Is there a manner to increase security of Azure Bastion?
 If so, how?
     - Think about Identity & Access Management, and Networking Security Whitelisting.
-  - RDP (or SSH) into the VM.
+  - RDP (or SSH) into the VM through the Azure Portal or natively via Windows (mstsc.exe).

 The solution should look like something as this: